Beat Bobby Flay: Format

 The presentation of Beat Bobby Flay borrows from boxing matches, with a bell rung to indicate the start of rounds and mild or humorous trash talking by Flay, competing chefs and guest judges.
 During both rounds, the celebrity judges will periodically walk into the cooking area to talk to each chef about their strategy; in the second round, they will also make light-hearted attempts to distract Flay.
-At the end of each episode, if the contestant wins, then he or she gets to tell everyone that they Beat Bobby Flay.
+At the end of each episode, if the contestant wins, then they get to tell everyone that they Beat Bobby Flay.
 If Bobby wins, he makes a felicitous joke as he runs off the set.